jordanbess-inkwellai/ecco-geospatialdata_integration_review_analysis-services_fastapi/README.md

 There is a NEXTJS PWA Web App for internal Developer/Data Engineer use to manage this import process and preview data and metadata before executing a workflow

+Other Capabilities:
+Support for any OGR or DUCKDB format
+Support for converting ESRI Mobile Geodatabase SQLite to GPKG or other GIS Format Ability to import 3D Geometry into postgis